Automatic Extrinsic Calibration Method for LiDAR and Camera Sensor Setups: Experiments

 \subsubsection{Multi-Pose Experiments}

 The last set of experiments focuses on the aggregation strategy presented in Sec. \ref{subsub:multipose}, where the registration procedure is performed on $M \times 4$ points coming from $M$ different calibration target positions.
 The sensor setups are identical to those used in the single-pose tests, but only the first configuration (P1) has been selected.
 For every sensor pair, the calibration pattern was moved along five different poses within a range of $5 \times 5$ m in front of the devices, up to \SI{6}{\meter} in depth.
-To avoid the eventual bias introduced by the order in which these positions are used, results are obtained through three different iterations in which the sorting is changed.
+To avoid the eventual bias introduced by the poses ordering, results are obtained through three different iterations in which the sorting is changed.

 The evolution of the linear and angular calibration errors with $M$ follows an almost-exponential decay for all the tested setups, as shown in Fig.~\ref{fig:multipose} (please note the logarithmic scale).
 Only by introducing an additional target pose, an average reduction of $61.2\%$ (linear) / $68.15\%$ (angular) can be achieved.
-When five poses are employed, the errors drop by $85.42\%$ (linear) / $87.01\%$ (angular).
-The largest decreases correspond to the HDL-32/HDL-64 setup, where the reduction is around $97\%$ for both kinds of errors, yielding a final calibration with a deviation of \SI{6.5}{\milli\meter} and \SI{0.002}{\radian} from the ground-truth.
+Increasing the number of poses is positively beneficial up to $M=3$; higher values lead to mixed effects ranging from almost neutral to slightly positive.
+Nevertheless, when five poses are employed, the average errors drop by $85.42\%$ (linear) / $87.01\%$ (angular).
+The largest decreases correspond to the HDL-32/HDL-64 setup, where the reduction is around $97\%$ for both kinds of errors, yielding a final calibration with a deviation of \SI{6.5}{\milli\meter} and \SI{0.002}{\radian} from the ground truth.

 The proposed approach has been compared with the state-of-the-art method recently introduced by Zhou et al. \cite{Zhou2018}, aimed at LiDAR-camera calibration using one or several views of a checkerboard.
 To that end, we used the implementation included in the MATLAB Lidar Toolbox \cite{Matlab}.
 Tests were performed with the monocular/HDL-64 sensor setup, using $M=2$ and $M=3$ poses of the respective calibration patterns.
 Mean calibration errors by both methods are shown in Table~\ref{tab:matlabcomparison}.